avoutic/web-framework/docs/user-management-flows.md

 4. If user not verified → throws `UserVerificationRequiredException`
 5. Calls `LoginExtensionInterface::customValueCheck()` for custom validation
 6. If checks pass, authenticates user and redirects and dispatches `UserLoggedIn` event
-7. If user not verified, generates verification code entry and sends verification email with flow='login' and return_page/return_query
+7. If user not verified, generates verification code entry and sends verification email
 8. Redirects to Verify page with `guid` parameter

 **Extension Hooks**: